 Before the 19th century, fashion belonged to nobility.
 Kings, queens, princesses, princes and the rest of the aristocratic class used it as a way to show off their position and wealth.
 In fact, the French King Louis XIV imposed a strict fashion code for all his courtiers, designed to keep them in the Palace of Versailles where beauty and elegance reigned supreme.

-Toward the late 19th and earliest 20th century, merchants took advantage of the burgeoning middle class to entice them to order clothing to be made in the latest fashions.
+Toward the late 19th and early 20th century, merchants took advantage of the burgeoning middle class to entice them to order garment be made in the latest fashions.
 Then people, who could sew, would adapt these clothing to their own tastes and styles.